7 Days of Funk (album): Background

-Calvin "Snoopzilla" Broadus and Damon "Dâm-Funk" Riddick met in Los Angeles on February 16, 2011, at the opening of The Dogg House—an exhibition of Snoop-inspired artwork—when the latter performed at a gallery party thrown for Joe Cool, the illustrator behind the cover artwork to several Snoop records including his seminal 1993 debut album, Doggystyle.
-Impressed by Dâm's P-Funk-inspired beats, Snoop grabbed the microphone and freestyled for more than an hour.
+Calvin "Snoopzilla" Broadus and Damon "Dām-Funk" Riddick met in Los Angeles on February 16, 2011, at the opening of The Dogg House—an exhibition of Snoop-inspired artwork—when the latter performed at a gallery party thrown for Joe Cool, the illustrator behind the cover artwork to several Snoop records including his seminal 1993 debut album, Doggystyle.
+Impressed by Dām's P-Funk-inspired beats, Snoop grabbed the microphone and freestyled for more than an hour.
 "It felt like magic," Snoop recalls.
 After the initial meeting, the two paired when the rapper invited the funk musician to play keyboard and keytar onstage for a performance at Funk n Soul Extravaganza at the SXSW Music Festival on March 19, 2011.
-They forged a mutual admiration; then unexpectedly, Snoop sent Dâm a cryptic SoundCloud message: "I need some of that heat."
+They forged a mutual admiration; then unexpectedly, Snoop sent Dām a cryptic SoundCloud message: "I need some of that heat."
 For Stones Throw Records founder Chris "Peanut Butter Wolf" Manak, "It made perfect sense for them to [collaborate].
 They're approximately the same age, and they both [represent] Los Angeles funk the hardest."

 In an October 2013 interview with Rolling Stone, Snoop commented on their collaboration, saying "We're the babies of the Mothership.
 I've had funk influences in my music my whole career.
-Dâm-Funk is cold.
+Dām-Funk is cold.
 He's keeping the funk alive and I knew I had to get down with him."
-Dâm-Funk echoed Snoop's sentiments as he elaborated: "These beats were made for him and he laid down some of the smoothest harmonies and melodies I've ever heard.
+Dām-Funk echoed Snoop's sentiments as he elaborated: "These beats were made for him and he laid down some of the smoothest harmonies and melodies I've ever heard.
 It's hip-hop, but you can also hear what we grew up on, from Zapp to Evelyn "Champagne" King and Patrice Rushen."

 Snoop also spoke about re-branding himself as Snoopzilla for this project, which pays homage to Funkadelic maestro Bootsy Collins who sometimes uses the monikers Bootzilla as well as Zillatron, saying "When I'm recording as Snoopzilla, I'm basically an offspring of Bootsy [Collins].
 We're keeping that spirit alive with that tone, that delivery, that R&B/funk singing, like Rick James and Steve Arrington.
 And on this EP, I was on some relationship shit: being tired of the one that I'm with and trying to be with the one that I'm with—shit where I'm questioning the one that I love.
 I'm not even talking about nobody personally.
 Is it music?
 Is it my wife?
 I'm questioning something!
 I don't even know what the fuck it is.
 As time goes by, I get a clearer vision on why I'm saying what I said, because some of these songs are really affecting me right now emotionally.
 They were just songs I did out of the spirit of having fun, but when I write shit, it comes to motherfucking life."